-All-In-One ID Card System: Includes SP25 Plus ID card printer, ID Works Intro v6.5 identification software, Datacard Certified supply kit (cards, ribbon, and cleaning supplies), Installation CD, Quick Install Guide.
-(Includes Mag Stripe)
+All-In-One ID Card System: Includes SP25 Plus ID card printer, ID Works Intro v6.5 identification software, Web camera, Datacard Certified supply kit (YMCKT ribbon, 125 blank cards without magstripe, cleaning sleeve and cleaning card), Installation CD, Quick Install Guide.
+(No Mag Stripe)

 Have questions about ID Card Printer Systems?
 We have answers!